CIOSC/CAS-Digital-Trust/README.md

 * The scope of the conformity assessment scheme and its application may be **broadened** to assesss a service or program in relation to assess the provision of additional attributes, required for the purposes of **eligibility** (beyond the strict defintion of *trusted digital identity*).
 Examples of additional attributes may include, *citizenship, *residential address*, *health status*, *income level*, *professional qualifications*, etc.

 * The scope of the conformity assessment and its application may be **tailored** to assess a service or program with a specific applicability but having having the key components of digital trust and identity.
-An example would be a **trusted account** that is offered in conjuction with providing healthcare.
+An example would be a **trusted account** that is offered in conjunction with providing healthcare.

 In all cases, scope and application must be agreed on and documented at the beginning of the assesment enagement.